holycrap872/ucls-fishy/README.md

 ## Read the Code

 Look through the code and try and understand it.
-Pay particular attention to:
+In particular, spend around three to four minutes understanding each of the following topics (since they are both new and a bit tricky):

 - The `User` class that has the ability to move in various direction, grow, and die
 - The `Dinner` class that has the ability to move and reset